 In the Americas, soil-transmitted helminths are present throughout the Region.
 It is estimated that one out of every three people is infected with geohelminths.
 Close to 46 million children between the ages of 1 and 14 are at risk of infection by these parasites [approximately 13 million pre-school age children (1 to 4 years) and 33.3 million school-age children (5 to 14 years)] due to lack of basic sanitation and access to clean water.
 Infection is most common in women and children.
 Lack of access to water and sanitation causes the persistence of these infections.
 Mass deworming once or twice a year in communities and countries with high prevalence, practicing personal hygiene measures, and increasing access to water and sanitation are interventions to reduce the burden of disease.

-- Globally, 1.5 million people are infected by soil-transmitted helminths, making this the most common infection in the world.
+- Approximately 1.5 billion people are infected with soil-transmitted helminths worldwide, making this the most common infection in the world.

 - In the Americas, STH infections are present Region-wide, affecting an estimated one-third of the population.
 Nearly 46 million children between the ages of 1 and 14 are at risk of infection by these parasites.
 The countries with the greatest presence of helminthiasis are Brazil, Colombia, Mexico, Bolivia, Guatemala, Haiti, Honduras, Nicaragua, Peru, and the Dominican Republic.